AlaminJust/FarmFresh/README.md

 • API is testable using swagger & postman

-• Serilogger integrated for logger information
+• Serilogger integrated for logging information

 # Upcoming feature